-In Fig:~\ref{fig:fig2}, we show the variation of the Wilson Coefficients with the model parameter $\lambda_4$ at 100 TeV.
+In Fig:~\ref{fig:fig2}, we show the variation of the Wilson coefficients with the model parameter $\lambda_4$ at 100 TeV.
 The corresponding value(s) of $\lambda_1$ can be inferred form Fig:~\ref{fig:fig1}.
-The Wilson coefficients show similar behaviour for the othe benchmark case.
-For $\mathcal{C}_{HD}$ and $\mathcal{C}_{H\Box}$, negative values are more preferred, whereas, for $\mathcal{C}_{HW}$ and $\mathcal{C}_{HB}$, both positive and negative values are allowed.
-However, when $\lambda_4$ is negative, all coefficients are negative mostly, except for some values of the $\mathcal{C}_{HD}$ and $\mathcal{C}_{H\Box}$.
+The Wilson coefficients show similar behavior at the other benchmark scenario.
+For Wilson coefficients $\mathcal{C}_{HD}$ and $\mathcal{C}_{H\Box}$, negative values are more preferred, whereas, for $\mathcal{C}_{HW}$ and $\mathcal{C}_{HB}$, both positive and negative values are allowed \footnote{The sign of the W.C. is different in different SMEFT basis.
+We list the transformation rules of the WC's in the Appendix.}.
+However, when $\lambda_4$ is negative, almost all coefficients are negative, except for some values of the $\mathcal{C}_{HD}$ and $\mathcal{C}_{H\Box}$.
 Again, when $\lambda_4$ is positive, $\mathcal{C}_{HW}$ and $\mathcal{C}_{HB}$ are always positive but $\mathcal{C}_{HD}$ and $\mathcal{C}_{H\Box}$ are mostly negative except for some values as shown in Fig:~\ref{fig:fig2}.
-Thus, it is clearly visible that the cancellation among the Wilson coefficients are not {\it ad-hoc} in V.C., but are controlled by the model parameters.
-We have also implemented the two loop contribution to Higgs mass correction and in V.C.
-Due to the extra suppression by ($1/16\pi^2$), the effect is not visible, hence we do not show that.
+Thus, it is visible that the cancellation among the Wilson coefficients is not {\it ad-hoc}, but is controlled by the model parameters.
+We have checked the V.C n=by considering the two loop contribution to Higgs mass correction as well but due to the extra suppression by ($1/16\pi^2$), the effect is not visible.

-We have also checked the running of the Wilson coefficients from the effective scale $\Lambda$ to the electroweak scale.
-We show the running of the Wilson coefficients in Fig:~\ref{fig:fig3} for a particular choice of the model parameters, $\lambda_1$ and $\lambda_4$.
-We choose $\lambda_1=4.0$ and $\lambda_4=40$ as an input parameter.
-This particular choice of parameter represents the maximum possible value of the model parameters as can be seen in Fig:~\ref{fig:fig2}.
-We found that, the values of these W.C.'s do not change much and also the sign does not change.
-The conclusion remains same for other allowed values of $\lambda_1$ and $\lambda_4$.
-The values of W.C's. ($C_i (1\rm TeV)^2/\Lambda^2$) are highly constrained at the EW scale~\cite{Ellis:2020unq} from various experiments.
-The values of Wilson coefficients (as in Fig:~\ref{fig:fig2}, Fig:~\ref{fig:fig3}), for which the V.C. is satisfied, is well within the current experimental limits.
+We have also checked the running of the Wilson coefficients from the effective scale $\Lambda$ to the Electroweak scale.
+We show the running of the Wilson coefficients in Fig:~\ref{fig:fig3} for a particular choice of the model parameters, $\lambda_1=4.0$ and $\lambda_4=40$.
+This particular choice of parameter represents the maximum possible value of these parameters.
+We found that the values of these W.C.s do not change much and also the sign of the W.C.s do not change in the running.
+The conclusion remains the same for other allowed values of $\lambda_1$ and $\lambda_4$ that satisfy the V.C.
+The values of W.C.s ($C_i (1\rm TeV)^2/\Lambda^2$) are highly constrained at the EW scale~\cite{Ellis:2020unq} from various low energy experiments.
+The values of the W.C.s that satisfy the V.C., as shown in Fig:~\ref{fig:fig2}, Fig:~\ref{fig:fig3}, lie within the current experimental bounds.